kevinohuchukwu/4.-Biomarkers-in-AD-Diagnosis2023/README.md

     *	Address potential concerns or data gaps.
     *	Generate preliminary insights.
     *	Formulate hypotheses about the dataset to support predictive modeling.

-6. Data Selection and Quality: o	The study involves careful curation of variables relevant to research objectives, ensuring irrelevant columns are removed. o	Prioritized baseline data provides a foundation for evaluating participants' conditions at the study's onset.
+## Data Selection and Quality
+*	The study involves careful curation of variables relevant to research objectives, ensuring irrelevant columns are removed.

-This dataset offers a rich source of information to analyze baseline cognitive states and demographic variables in participants of the ADNI-2 trial.
-By segregating the data into baseline and non-baseline classifications and focusing on relevant variables, the study can develop meaningful insights into early-stage cognitive conditions and factors influencing disease progression.
-This understanding lays the groundwork for hypotheses that explain observed patterns in the data.
+*	Prioritized baseline data provides a foundation for evaluating participants' conditions at the study's onset.
+These insights will be integrated with neuroimaging and genetic data to train machine learning models for prediction and monitoring.